binste/dbt-ibis/demo_project/jaffle_shop/README.md

 * `generate_sources_db.py`
 *  all files with extension `.ibis`

+To run this project, you'll need to install the [`duckdb` Ibis backend](https://ibis-project.org/backends/duckdb).

 The rest of this README is taken from the original project.

 ## Testing dbt project: `jaffle_shop`